BarbyKelly/project-5/README.md

 - Access 'My Profile' via 'My Account'
 - Under their profile Update their Default postage information
 - See their Order History
-- Sign Out by clicking 'My Account', and then 'Sign Out'
+- Sign Out by clicking on 'Sign Out' under 'Sign In' tab

 ### Extra permissions for An Admin.
 Admin may:
 - Access 'Product Management' once signed in
-- View 'My Profile'
-- Sign out
 - Add, edit and delete products via django, or directly on website when logged in as Admin (via Product Management)
 - Follow SKU system already in place: dr33(add a unique number in the end) for art,